 4. Go for a Walk Together

 Susan and I enjoy taking our dogs for a walk around the neighborhood.
 We’ve found it a great way to unwind.
 Aim for three times a week.
-Strengthen your marriage while you strengthen your health.
+Strengthen your marriage while you improve your health.

 5. Find a Creative Way to Flirt Each Week